 Q: Is counselling available?

-A: Contact your family physician or mental health organization in your community.
+A: Contact your family physician or the mental health organization in your community to explore counselling services.

 Q: I feel isolated.
 Are there support groups available?